Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Introduction

-In this paper, we focus on unsupervised OOD detection using deep generative models (DGM) including flow-based model and VAE.
-Recent research shows that deep generative models (DGMs) including flow-based models \cite{kingma2018glow,dinh2016realnvp}, VAE \cite{kingma2013auto}, and auto-regressive models~\cite{van2016conditional,salimans2017pixelcnn++} are not capable of distinguishing OOD data from training data (or in-distribution (ID) data) according to the model likelihood~\cite{nalisnick2018deep,shafaei2018digitnotcat, choi2018generative, vskvara2018generative,nalisnick2019detecting,Kirichenko2020WhyNF}.
-For example, as shown in Figure \ref{fig:logpx_fashionmnist_notmnist_mnist}, and \ref{fig:logpx_cifar10_cifar100_svhn}, Glow \cite{kingma2018glow} assigns higher likelihoods for SVHN (MNIST) when trained on CIFAR-10 (FashionMNIST).
-However, as pointed by Nalisnick \textit{et al.} \cite{nalisnick2019detecting} \textit{we cannot sample out OOD data although they are assigned higher likelihood}.
-Another similar phenomenon is observed in class conditional Glow (GlowGMM), which contains a Gaussian Mixture Model on the top layer with one Gaussian for each class \cite{kingma2018glow, fetaya2019conditional,izmailov2019semisupervised}.
-GlowGMM does not achieve the same performance as prevalent discriminative models (\textit{e.g.}, ResNet \cite{resnet}) on FashionMNIST.
-This means that one component may assign higher likelihoods for other classes.
-As shown in Figure \ref{fig:cond_glow_logp_of_centroids_under_all_other_components} in the supplementary material, these centroids are closer than we imagine.
-However, \textit{we always sample out images of the correct class from the corresponding component}.
+\textbf{Counterintuitive Phenomenon}.
+This paper focuses on unsupervised OOD detection using explicit deep generative models (DGM) including flow-based models and Variational Autoencoders (VAE).
+Recent research shows that explicit deep generative models including flow-based models \cite{kingma2018glow,dinh2016realnvp}, VAE \cite{kingma2013auto}, and auto-regressive models~\cite{van2016conditional,salimans2017pixelcnn++} are not capable of distinguishing OOD data from in-distribution (ID) data (training data) according to the model likelihood (\textit{i.e.}, Type II errors) \cite{nalisnick2018deep,shafaei2018digitnotcat, choi2018generative, vskvara2018generative,nalisnick2019detecting,whyflowfailood}.
+For example, as shown in Figures \ref{fig:logp_compare_problem}\subref{fig:logpx_fashionmnist_notmnist_mnist} and \ref{fig:logp_compare_problem}\subref{fig:logpx_cifar10_cifar100_svhn} in the supplementary material, Glow \cite{kingma2018glow} assigns higher likelihoods for SVHN (MNIST) when trained on CIFAR-10 (FashionMNIST).
+Figure \ref{fig:logp_cifar10_vs_svhn_residual_flow} in the supplementary material shows similar results in recent proposed residual flows \cite{chen2019residualflows}.
+However, as pointed out by Nalisnick \textit{et al.} \cite{nalisnick2019detecting} \textit{we cannot sample OOD data from the model}.
+We can also observe a similar phenomenon in class conditional Glow (GlowGMM), which contains a Gaussian mixture model on the top layer with one Gaussian distribution for each class \cite{kingma2018glow, fetaya2019conditional,izmailov2019semisupervised}.
+For example, GlowGMM does not achieve the same performance as prevalent discriminative models such as ResNet \cite{resnet} on FashionMNIST.
+We observe that the centroids of different components are close to each other (see Figure \ref{fig:cond_glow_logp_of_centroids_under_all_other_components} in the supplementary material).
+One component may assign higher likelihoods for other classes (see Table \ref{tbl:cond_glow_fashionmnist_logpz_classification} in the supplementary material).
+However, \textit{we always sample images of the correct class from the corresponding component}.